-How frequently you should change your air filters might depend on the following:
+How regularly you need to change your air filters might be on the following:

 - Household size

 - Air pollution levels and construction around the residence

 For common 1"–3" air filters, brands generally ask you to swap them every 30–90 days.
 If someone in your family suffers from mild to moderate allergies, you can install a better air filter or replace them even more frequently.

 The short answer to "how often should I switch out the air filter?":

 If you don't have a smoker or pets at home, and your filter is the often sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days before changing it.

 What air filter styles last longer?